EIP-8151 - ECDSA Authority Deactivation Aware ecRecover

 Backwards Compatibility

-For addresses whose private key has been deactivated under EIP-7851, ecRecover now returns 32 zero bytes where it previously returned the recovered address.
+For addresses whose ECDSA authority has been deactivated under EIP-7851, ecRecover now returns 32 zero bytes where it previously returned the recovered address.

 Reference Implementation